openhab/openhabian/docs/openhabian-DEBUG.md

 make it work please through a Github issue (see below).
 As we cannot be sure everything on your box is 100% the same what an unattended install gets you, please also do a complete reinstall before you start operating openHAB.
 If possible start with the flash step.
 If that does not work, at least delete all the packages that openhabian-setup had installed before you reboot.

 ### Create a debug log
-You can put openHABian into one of the two more verbose debug levels **at any time** after the very first installation run.
-Edit the config file `/etc/openhabian.conf` using the editor of your choice (use `nano` if you have no idea) and change the `debugmode` parameter to either `on` or `maximum` right away (it should read `off`).
-Using `on` will generate more verbose output of commands and specifying `maximum` will have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
+You can put openHABian into a more verbose debug level **at any time** after the very first installation run: edit the config file `/etc/openhabian.conf` using the editor of your choice (use `nano` if you have no idea) and change the `debugmode` parameter to either `on` or `maximum` right away (default is `off`).
+Specifying `maximum` is usually your best choice as it will have `openhabian-config` show every single command it executes so you might spot the problem right away.
+If you open an issue, always provide the maintainers with a logfile at `maximum` detail level.

-Your next boot run will exhibit much more verbose logging.
-Remember output will be written to `/boot/first-boot.log`.
+Your next boot run will also exhibit much more verbose logging.
+Remember boot time output will be appended to `/boot/first-boot.log`.
-If installation still fails to finish, please retrieve `/boot/first-log.boot` from your box, open a GitHub issue (see next paragraph), thoroughly describe the environment conditions and your findings so far and upload the log.
+If installation still fails to finish, please retrieve that file from your box, open a GitHub issue (see next paragraph), thoroughly describe the environment conditions and your findings so far and upload the log.

 ### How to open a Github issue
 While written for openHAB, the guideline at <https://community.openhab.org/t/how-to-file-an-issue/68464>